cnlohr/tsopenxr/README.md

 # tsopenxr

-Single-file header for simple OpenXR use with C
+Single-file header for simple OpenXR use with C, with no reliance on any other libraries (but does use/include rawdraw for context+demo)